 This is a subject I have wanted to discuss for a long time because I don’t think most parents/athletes understand the difference.
 So, let's break this down, sports performance training is when an athlete trains by doing specific drills to “perform” better as an athlete.
 Sports-specific training is when an athlete performs drills and skill work to help them perform better in a “specific” sport.
 I know this may still sound confusing so let’s break this down some more.

 Let’s say I am queuing an athlete while he is performing a box drill (box drill https://www.instagram.com/p/CCq4tm5hp8K/?utm_source=ig_web_copy_link ).
-Some of the things I look for is to see how they are moving their arms during the movement; how efficient they are at changing direction and how efficient they are at decelerating.
-As a certified strength coach/performance coach I have the ability to recognize inefficient movement patterns and teach the athlete how to perform it properly.
+Some of the things I look for are to see how they are moving their arms during the movement; how efficient they are at changing direction and how efficient they are at decelerating.
+As a certified strength coach/performance coach, I can recognize inefficient movement patterns and teach the athlete how to perform them properly.

 Now let’s take a basketball coach who is doing the same drill with their athletes.
-This coach may be doing this drill because he wants his athletes getting better at catching the ball and either shooting or passing the ball as they approach the cone.
+This coach may be doing this drill because he wants his athletes to get better at catching the ball and either shooting or passing it as they approach the cone.
 While they are performing this drill, the coach is not looking at “how” they are getting to the cone.
-So, it would be safe to say that the basketball coach is performing this drill to increase skill of shooting, passing etc.
+So, it would be safe to say that the basketball coach is performing this drill to increase the skill, of shooting, passing etc.

 Now that is what you want as a parent right!!
 Am I wrong??

 P.S If you would like your kid or someone else to benefit from some sports performance training email me at firstname.lastname@example.org